 Each $5.00 ticket gives you a chance at winning this bundle of four stunning African textiles.
 Please click here to learn much more about each of these textiles.
 This package includes:

 - Mud Cloth or Bogolonfini (approximately 43” x 70”)

 - Dansika (one size fits most – should fit anyone under 6 feet tall; approximately 27” x 39”, with a 6” x 8” neck opening.)

 - Two Kuba Shoowa Mats (aproximately 22” x 27” and 23” x 28”)

 Donated by Baskets of Africa, a project that pays the highest prices possible to the weavers in Africa while also providing value to customers in the US for highest quality handmade objects.
 WARP board member Cael Chappell, founder of Baskets of Africa, works to provide economic opportunity to weavers in Africa, empowering women and preserving culture within partner communities.
 Learn more at basketsofafrica.com.

-8. Handwoven Silk from Sarah Saulson
+8. Handwoven Silk Shawl by Sarah Saulson

 This original design was handwoven and donated by WARP board member Sarah Saulson.
 In addition to working with adult learners throughout the country and children in local schools, Sarah taught weaving and textiles for many years at Syracuse University.
 She now lives in Providence, Rhode Island, and her fiber arts practice is based at Hope Artiste Village, a historic building originally housing a weaving mill.
 Learn more about Sarah’s work, including workshops and lectures (both in-person and via Zoom) at sarahsaulson.com.